 Undergraduate and Postgraduate Dissertations

-Most of my research in population biology is on islands in Pembrokeshire (Wales), from the dynamics of seabird populations to disease ecology.
-Projects include: climate and the demography of seabirds, microplastics in marine ecosystems, and developing new technologies for seabird monitoring, including thermal imaging and unmanned aerial vehicles (UAVs or drones).
+My research focuses on seabirds, from population dynamics to disease ecology.
+Recent projects include: climate and the demography of seabirds, assessment of the potential impact of offshore wind on seabird, microplastics in marine ecosystems, and developing new technologies for seabird monitoring

-- Analytical tool for playback census of burrow nesting seabirds (JNCC)
+Analytical tool for playback census of burrow nesting seabirds (JNCC), available as the Stormie Shiny app web platform

 Associate Editor, Ibis (International Journal of Avian Science)